nuobit/odoo-addons/mrp_production_force_product/readme/DESCRIPTION.md

-* Forces product and quantity on manufacturing orders based on operation type.
+* Forces product on manufacturing orders based on operation type.